ramirez-nathan/CaveCrusade/README.md

             [Rachel Lee](https://github.com/rache11ee)

 ## Project Description
  **Cake Crusade: Rise of the Pastry Master** is a whimsical dungeon-crawler RPG that will have you battling through swarms of delicious monsters to defeat Baker the Wizard, an evil magician who plans to take over the kingdom with an army of mouthwatering monsters!
 Fight your way to the end of his dungeon using an array of weapons to recover the Whisk of Wonder that was stolen from your kingdom!

 The project aims to captivate players through an immersive storyline, strategic gameplay, and a visually appealing environment.

  Tools & Technologies:
-* Visual Studio
+* Visual Studio Community
 * SFML C++ Library

  Inputs: